 Of course the children have free flow access to the large garden more-or-less all day, every day.
 A quick pause for suncream or a woolly hat and they’re good to go!

 Creative and messy play has an on-going place within our Adventurers room, as it does throughout the nursery – the team encourage and provide daily opportunities for the children to have fun expressing themselves; developing their fine motor skills along the way.
 Toddlers have access to a variety of mark making and messy play materials; large and small scale, wet or dry, outdoors and in, messy, gloopy, sticky, colourful – lots of mess and great fun!

 Positive interactions and regular communication from adults (the Adventurers room is always chatty!) ensures the children’s vocabulary, speech and listening skills are enhanced and encouraged.
 Language is developing rapidly at this stage and children are beginning to put sentences together.
 Looking at books, listening to stories, rhyming and rhythm are all important steps and greatly enjoyed by all the children in Adventurers and at Muddy Boots!

 At this young age children start to develop their own bonds between each other which is lovely to see.
 During circle times, other focused activities and in general play, the team teach the children how to share and take turns – a difficult but necessary part of growing up!

 Children at this age can still get tired because they are so busy at nursery.
 Sometimes story time is so cosy on the cushions and beanbags the children just cannot resist a snooze.
-We also have a cosy, quiet sleep area where your child can sleep if you would like them too.
+We also have a cosy, quiet sleep area where your child can sleep.